coderdark/redux/README.md

 const store = createStore(appReducer, initialState);
 ```
-+ `applyMiddleware` - is an enhancer to add additional fuctionality to the redux store.
++ Enhancers - Add additional fuctionality to the redux store.
+They can be created by you or from a library.
+An example is `applyMiddleware` from the Redux library.

 ## Full Example (Vanilla JS)